-- To vote shares in some countries, the shares may be "blocked" by the custodian or depository (or bearer shares deposited with a specified financial institution) for a specified number of days (usually five or fewer but sometimes longer) before or after the shareholder meeting.
+- Each country has its own rules and practices regarding shareholder notification, voting restrictions, registration conditions and "share blocking" (as described in the following bullet point). - To vote shares in some countries, the shares may be "blocked" by the custodian or depository (or bearer shares deposited with a specified financial institution) for a specified number of days (usually five or fewer but sometimes longer) before or after the shareholder meeting.
 When blocked, shares typically may not be traded until the day after the blocking period.
 KFA may refrain from voting shares of foreign stocks subject to blocking restrictions where, in KFA's judgment, the benefit from voting the shares is outweighed by the interest of maintaining liquidity in the shares.
 This decision generally is made on a case-by-case basis based on relevant factors, including the length of the blocking period, the significance of the holding, and whether the stock is considered a long-term holding. - Often it is difficult to ascertain the date of a shareholder meeting because certain countries, such as France, do not require companies to publish announcements in any official stock exchange publication. - Timeframes between shareholder notification, distribution of proxy materials, bookclosure and the actual meeting date may be too short to allow timely action. - Language barriers will generally mean that an English translation of proxy information must be obtained or commissioned before the relevant shareholder meeting, if possible. - Some companies and/or jurisdictions require that, in order to be eligible to vote, the shares of the beneficial holders be registered in the company's share registry. - Lack of a "proxy voting service" by custodians in certain countries, which in certain cases may require KFA to have a power of attorney in place with the local custodian for voting. - Lack of proxy statement information (where KFA is limited to what is available on Proxy Ballot and Issuer's website). - Proxy votes for the issuer are suppressed or restricted due to operational constraints, including sanctions. - Meetings are informational only and/or have to be attended in person.